Disability Entry and Accessibility

-No obvious issues have been noted by athletes for the 10K race, but please be aware that there are speed bumps and tight bends on the marathon route.
+No obvious issues have been noted by athletes for the 10K race, but please be aware that there are speed bumps and tight bends on the marathon and half marathon routes.
 You should also note that the route is quite rural and exposed to nature and weather conditions.
 The Event Village, Park and Ride and Changing Areas are fully accessible.
 There is a ‘Changing Places‘ accessible facility located at the Friars Walk Shopping Centre in the 1st-floor lobby area.
-The cut-off for the marathon race is 6 hours 30 minutes and the 10K is 2 hours.
+The cut-off for the marathon race is 6 hours, 4.5 hours for the half marathon and the 10K is 2 hours.

 As is often the case by the seaside, there is an uneven surface on part of the route and sand on the path along the seafront.
 There are also numerous speed bumps and a few tight turns throughout.
 The Event Village is accessible and has accessible toilets.
 The cut-off is 2 hours.